 The LSAT has several sections in which you’ll be required to analyze, discuss, interpret and solve problems.
 All of these require a deeper understanding of the “why” behind the answers you give.

 Everyone is different.
-However you learn, there are a few basic principles to preparing for the LSAT.
-These will set you up for success.
+However, there are a few basic principles to preparing for the LSAT that will set you up for success.

 You may need to make a few temporary lifestyle changes to accommodate this intensive level of study.
 That doesn’t mean everything is on hold, but you will have to find ways to prioritize your studies.